 The Big Island of Hawaii has some of the most unique terrain to explore on any of the islands.
 I mean, lava and green and black sand beaches?
 And not to mention the jungles and waterfalls.
 But on my last trip to the Big Island, I got to experience something truly special.

-Sunset and stargazing at the summit of Mauna Kea is something you shouldn’t miss on your trip.
+Sunset and stargazing at the summit of Mauna Kea is something you don’t want to miss on your trip.
 Once you’re up above the clouds, you’ll feel more like you’re on Mars or the moon than Hawaii and at the risk of sounding overly dramatic, it’s just…breathtaking.

 But getting to Mauna Kea summit isn’t that easy.
 The road up to the visitor’s center is curvy, but completely paved and doable, cut once you pass the visitors center, the road up to the summit requires 4WD.

 In this post, I’m going to break down your options for exploring Mauna Kea summit beginning with a guided tour and wrapping up with tips for doing it yourself.